ondefy/Zyfi-Token-Zkforge/README.md

 ### New Contract details
 - `Vester` : Converts stZFI into ZFI (forked from GMX's `Vester`).
 - `RewardTracker` : Manages staking and convert ZFI to stZFI.
+User cannot convert back.
 Comes under the form of ERC20 token (forked from GMX's `RewardTracker`).
 - `RewardDistributor` : Distributes necessary funds to `RewardTracker` for staking rewards (forked from GMX's `RewardDistributor`).
 - `RewardRouter` : Pilots `RewardTracker` and `Vester` contracts for handling of rewards and full account transfer. (forked from GMX's `RewardRouterV2`).
 - `ZFIToken` : ZFI token, inherits from `ERC20MinterPauserPermitUpgradeable`.